D067659/tpmc_documentation/technical_documentation/service_provider.md

 Thus, at first the functionality of each endpoint is explained.
 After that, the flow of function execution including possible errors is depicted.

-For the sake of completeness, it should be mentioned that the Service Provider has a fourth endpoint (`/services/built_in_fixtures/`) where a list of built-in function and API specifications can be fetched via a *GET* request containing a valid activation code as request parameter (`/services/built_in_fixtures/?activation_code=<valid_code>`), which - be it for test purposes or as an initial bundle of features - can be loaded into a user account after signup.
+For the sake of completeness, it should be mentioned that the Service Provider has a fourth endpoint (`/services/built_in_fixtures/`) where a list of built-in function and API specifications can be fetched via a *GET* request containing a valid activation code as request parameter (`/services/built_in_fixtures/?activation_code=<valid_code>`).
+This specifications may be used to load some functions and APIs into a new User's account, either for test purposes or as an initial bundle of features.

 ### Endpoints